trap-representation/Zero-out-the-bits/docs/quotes_from_n1570/quotes_from_n1570.md

 # 5.1.1.2 Translation phases

 §5.1.1.2 states how a standard conforming C implementation shall translate an input.
-An implementation is not required to implement each stage as distinct, but is required to behave as if each of the following stages is being executed in the order specified.
+An implementation is not required to implement each stage as distinct, but must behave as if each of the following stages is being executed in the order specified.

 >The precedence among the syntax rules of translation is specified by the following phases.
 >1.
 Physical source file multibyte characters are mapped, in an implementation-defined manner, to the source character set (introducing new-line characters for end-of-line indicators) if necessary.
 Trigraph sequences are replaced by corresponding single-character internal representations.